-The Risk Profiles section of this report provides Statement of Risk, Descriptors of Risk, and Recommendations for Mitigating the Risk.
-Through the risk profiles, the RISC recommends actionable mitigating activities, which enable the ERO Enterprise and industry to use the composite risk profiles and the risk map for baseline and recurring evaluation of reliability risks.
+The Risk Profiles section of this report provides a statement of risk, descriptors of risk, and recommendations for mitigating the risk for each profile.
+Through the risk profiles, the RISC recommends actionable mitigating activities that enable the ERO Enterprise and industry to use the composite risk profiles and the risk map for baseline and recurring reliability risk evaluations.

 When possible, the RISC also identified the group or organization that it believes should lead the mitigating action.
 However, some recommendations do not present a clear owner or responsible party.
 In these cases, the recommendation is presented as a more generalized action item that can apply to numerous entities, including policymakers, industry, and the various organizations within the ERO Enterprise.
-The RISC did not assess resource needs for the mitigating actions which will be addressed with industry during the annual ERO Enterprise Business Plan and Budget activities.
+The RISC did not assess resource needs for the mitigating actions that will be addressed with industry during the annual ERO Enterprise Business Plan and Budget activities.

 Additionally, the committee evaluated risks based on impact to the BPS regardless of the source or location of the risk.
-To evaluate key risks to the system, the RISC recognized emerging issues emanating from different areas of the grid (e.g., resources such as distributed energy resources (DER) that may not be located or directly connected to the BPS).
-Operators and planners of the BPS are aware of the need to have a wide-area view of changes to the system to provide an understanding of external conditions that can affect them.
-Therefore, the profiles identify several risks where the BPS can be impacted at interfaces (e.g., customers distributed resources, resources located on the electric distribution system, gas delivery system, telecom system, water system, etc.).
-RISC determined it is important to illuminate external factors that increase BPS risk and offered recommendations to address those risks.
+To evaluate key risks to the system, the RISC recognized emerging issues emanating from different areas of the grid (e.g., resources like distributed energy resources (DERs) that may not be located or directly connected to the BPS).
+Operators and planners of the BPS are aware of the need to have a wide-area view of changes to the system to provide an understanding of external conditions that can affect them; therefore, the profiles identify several risks where the BPS can be impacted at interfaces (e.g., customers distributed resources, resources located on the electric distribution system, natural gas delivery system, telecom system, water system).
+The RISC determined it is important to illuminate external factors that increase BPS risk and offer recommendations to address those risks.